hadasevers/Ex4_OOP2021/README.md

 ## running the program
- You can run our algorithm with the release
+ You can run our project with the release